 Created by Jerry Dietz to honor the memory of his late wife Judy, the Center provides R2P with beautiful office space (that doubles as a bustling hangout space for teens during rehearsals) and two rehearsal rooms, including a dance studio with a proper, healthful sprung floor and a full wall of mirrors – a tool we had never, ever had before!
 According to Steinhagen, "Mirrors make an enormous difference to the kids' ability to learn and grow.
 When you're an adolescent, your brain and body sometimes disagree about where your elbows are in space – because last week the answer might have been different!
 Having mirrors provides real-time feedback that helps young people not only learn the dances better, but also to gain a better self-awareness in a very direct and literal way."

-Since our beginning, we have produced around around fifty fully staged shows.
+Since our beginning, we have produced over fifty fully staged shows.
 We also collaborate with and support other local theatres and organizations, including the State Theatre of Ithaca, Kitchen Theatre Company, Shakespeare in the Basement, Opera Ithaca and school programs across the region on a variety of levels and projects.
 We have enjoyed the support of many community partners, particularly CSP Management, Purity Ice Cream, Inn on Columbia, Community Arts Partnership of Tompkins County, the Community Foundation of Tompkins County and The Park Foundation.
 They, along with our other sponsors, program advertisers, and donors, stand side by side with us to help keep access to theatre and the related arts accessible to all of our community's youth.